candlepin/candlepin/vagrant/README.md

 1. `./server/bin/deploy`

 ## Deploy with test data
-Candlepin Vagrant deployer deploy candlepin without any test data in database.
+The Candlepin Vagrant deployer will deploy candlepin without any test data in database.
 If you want to use candlepin e.g. for testing subscription-manager, then you will need to deploy server with different options: